mlsasrmncr/mlsasrmncr-Website/README.md

 # How To Contribute?🤔
 Don't know how to begin with your first contribution.
 Don't worry we got you covered.
-Just check it out!! 💡
+Just check it out here!! 💡

 [How to contribute!](https://github.com/mlsasrmncr/mlsasrmncr-Website/wiki)